|Nutrition Facts (per serving)|

 Next, be sure to purchase a silicone lollipop mold since the plastic molds used for chocolate can't withstand the high heat of the liquid sugar.
 Finally, purchase apple extract or apple oil as well as citric acid for these lollipops.
 That combination will result in the tart apple flavor you know and love from the original.

-Gather the ingredients.
 Fill a large bowl with ice and top with water and set aside.
-Add candy sticks to the slots in the lollipop mold, reaching about halfway up the circle.
+Add candy sticks to slots in lollipop mold, reaching about halfway up the circle.

-Combine the granulated sugar, light corn syrup, and 1/4 cup water in a small saucepan set over medium heat.
-Attach the candy thermometer to the interior of the saucepan.
+Combine sugar, light corn syrup, and 1/4 cup water in a small saucepan set over medium heat.
+Attach candy thermometer to interior of saucepan.

-Increase the heat to medium-high to bring the mix to a boil, stirring until the sugar has dissolved.
+Increase heat to medium-high to bring mixture to a boil, stirring until sugar has dissolved.

-Boil the mixture for 10 minutes until it reaches 310 F (hard-crack stage) on the candy thermometer.
-Immediately transfer the saucepan to the bowl of ice water, carefully submerging the sides but ensuring no water seeps into it.
-Gently swirl the pan for 10 to 15 seconds to help the mixture cool then remove the saucepan from the bowl of ice water.
+Boil mixture for 10 minutes until it reaches 310 F (hard-crack stage) on candy thermometer.
+Immediately transfer saucepan to bowl of ice water, carefully submerging sides but ensuring no water seeps in.
+Gently swirl pan for 10 to 15 seconds to help mixture cool, then remove saucepan from bowl of ice water.

-Add the apple extract, citric acid, and green food coloring immediately after you remove the saucepan from the ice bath.
+Add apple extract, citric acid, and green food coloring immediately after removing saucepan from ice bath.

-Working quickly, pour the syrup into the lollipop molds.
-Let cool completely until fully hardened then carefully peel the lollipops from the molds.
+Working quickly, pour syrup into lollipop molds.
+Let cool completely until fully hardened, then carefully peel lollipops from molds.

-In a microwave-safe bowl, melt the caramels in the microwave in 30-second intervals, stirring each time.
+In a microwave-safe bowl, melt caramels in microwave in 30-second intervals, stirring each time.

-Dip the hardened lollipops into the melted caramel.
+Dip hardened lollipops into melted caramel.
 Place on parchment paper until set.